emberjs/rfcs/text/0000-standarise-targets.md

 The syntax is also pretty flexible as it allows all sort of complex queries like `Firefox >= 20`, `>2.5% in CA` (browsers with a market share over 2.5% in Canada) and logical combinations.

-Using this syntax would allow us to integrate easily with other tools.
+The way this library works is calculating the minimum common denominator on a per-feature basis.

+Per example, if the support matrix for an app is `['IE11', 'Firefox latest']` and we have a linter that warns us when we use an unsupported browser API, it would warn us if we try to use pointer events (supported in IE11 but not in Firefox), would warn us also when using `fetch` (supported in firefox but not in IE) and would not warn us when using `MutationObserver` because it is supported by both.

+This library is very powerful and popular, making relatively easy to integrate with a good amount of tools that use it in little time.

-This configuration must be made available to addons.
-It's up to the addons to use honor it.
+This configuration must be made available to addons but we it's up to the addon authors to take advantage of it.

 ### Browser support